YuexingHao/Yuexing-Hao/index.md

 ## About Me

-I am currently pursuing my Ph.D. at Cornell University.
+I am currently an IvyPlus Ph.D.
+I am an Exchange Scholar at MIT [EECS](https://www.eecs.mit.edu/)& [LIDS](https://lids.mit.edu/) and am pursuing my Ph.D. at Cornell University.
 My name means "happy walking is good", and the pronunciation is "You-Sing."

 I hold Computer Science degrees from Rutgers University (B.A.) and Tufts University (M.S).
 My Ph.D. pursuits predominantly embrace the realms of Human-Computer Interaction research and the dynamic realm of entrepreneurship.
-Presently, I am based in the beautiful Ithaca, NY.
+Presently, I am based in the beautiful Cambridge, MA.
 In my spare time, I love to do many outdoor activities, such as ice hockey, squash, and water skiing.

 My [old personal website](https://1135100136.wixsite.com/yuexinghao/blog) with some interesting posts.
 Stop using it from Aug 2022.